ebd622/fe-samples/http/README.md

 This is how we can use the events if we need very granual control over how we updtate UI and in which phase a request currenly is.

 ### 270: Changing a resonse body type
 We can also configure a response type.
-A default `responseType` is json
+A default `responseType` is json, but it is possible to overwrite it:

 ```
   deletePosts(){